 Since it cannot be overstated, the non-ventilated battery compartment in the Hawk requires sealed AGM batteries for safety.

-Using the standardized Truck Camper Magazine wet weight calculation, it’s time to break out the calculator app and crunch the numbers on the 2018 Four Wheel Camper Hawk.
+Using the standardized TCM wet weight calculation, it’s time to crunch the numbers on the 2018 Four Wheel Camper Hawk.

 Base Dry Weight – factory order without options

 Four Wheel Camper Hawk: dry weight, 1,075 pounds + 20 gallons fresh, 166.8 pounds + 2x 10 pound full propane tanks, 20 pounds + 1 battery, 65 pounds + stuff, 500 pounds = 1,826.8 pounds

 Four Wheel Campers makes it super easy to find the weight of their options.
 They have a downloadable PDF on their website.
 Using this information, we were able to determine the weight of the options installed on the review unit.

 Here are the options on the review unit and their weights: Thermal Pack (5 pounds), Second Camper Battery (53 pounds), Power Roof Vent Fan (8 pounds), Forced Air Furnace with Thermostat (25 pounds), Water Heater, and Outside Shower Package (70 pounds), Porta Potti (10 pounds), 2-Way Compressor Refrigerator/Freezer 130 Liter AC/DC (70 pounds).

 To this option list we are going to add two additional options not included above; Mechanical Camper Jacks (100 pounds), and an 80-Watt Portable Solar Panel (25 pounds).
 The camper needs jacks to be loaded and unloaded by the customer.
 The camper has a Zamp solar controller necessitating a portable or roof panel.
 This brings the total option weight to 366 pounds.